knowledgecode/date-and-time/README.md

 date.isLeapYear(date2); // true
 ```
 # Locale
-Months and day of week are written in English.
+Months, day of week, and meridian are written in English.
 If you want to change language, rewrite them.
 ```JavaScript
 var date = require('date-and-time');